jrsacher/jrsacher.github.io/e1b/README.md

 #### General

-+ Assignment due Sunday, April 16
++ Assignment due Sunday, November 19
   + As always, look things up online!
-+ *Cloud Computing* released Monday, April 17
++ *Cloud Computing* released Monday, November 20
 + Exam planning
-  + Released Friday, 5/5
+  + Released Friday, 12/8
-  + Due Wedesday, 5/10
+  + Due Wedesday, 12/13
   + Like a normal assignment but longer, a few questions from each lecture
   + Will likely have a review session and/or office hours before exam
 + Questions?